-ULTRAM® (tramadol hcl) is indicated for the management of moderate to moderately severe pain in adults.
+ULTRAM® (tramadol hydrochloride) is indicated for the management of moderate to moderately severe pain in adults.

 DOSAGE AND ADMINISTRATION

 ULTRAM® is not recommended for minor pain that may be treated adequately through lesser means where benefit does not outweigh the possible opioid-related side effects.

 ULTRAM® can be administered without regard to food.

 Do not co-administer ULTRAM® tablets with other tramadol-containing products.